ZitecCOM/CodePaxCLI/README.md

 ## Commands

 You can see all the commands available, from root directory of CodePaxCLI, by running `app/console`.
+You should change the permissions the of file so the it ca be executed.

 ### `dbv:info`